-Assortment planning belongs to operations research classical problems.
-This research provides literature review on models classification, solving programmes and techniques.
-Economy branches prevailing in application research are specified regarding results cross-validation or methods replication with some new results being presented.
-Further research propositions are presented.
+Assortment planning belongs to operations research classical problems that can be solved with the newsvendor model application.
+This research provides literature review on model extensions and solving techniques for a multi-product problem.
+Economic aspects prevailing in application research are specified.
+Due to theoretical versus applying research statistics check new aspects and results are being reviewed.
+Further research trendy directions are presented.